fredwu/datamappify/README.md

 ## Overview

-Datamappify is a thin layer on top of ActiveRecord.
+Datamappify is a thin layer on top of ActiveRecord and [Virtus](https://github.com/solnic/virtus).
 The design goal is to utilise ActiveRecord but separate domain logic (behaviour) and data persistence.

 Datamappify consists of three components: